January 7, 2011. It was a night to remember.

 He complimented me on my poetry.
 He also complimented me no how I handled myself during the Q & A. Both compliments I greatly appreciated, but more so the latter compliment because there were a couple of argumentative dumb-asses there besides Diesel Washington.
 So being praised on handling them said that I did something right.
 But in addition to these compliments came him mentioning certain positions that he held, and how he would be willing to assist in my involvement.
 Such as being involved in with the Leslie-Lohman Museum of Gay & Lesbian Art, as well as The Rainbow Book Fair.
 Reading this began taking me out of my post wake-up haze.
 As well as realize that the clothes check guy at that sex party was foreseeing the future.
 For this is for starters, how I got to meet staffers at the Leslie-Lohman, and how I've been one of the many poets reading in The Rainbow Book Fair's Poetry Salon since March 2011.

-So it is this audience member's kindness that got me involved in those and some of the other things you have read about my involvement in over the past 3 years.
+the other things you have read about my involvement in over the past 3 years.
 Such as my modeling for the Leslie-Lohman Drawing Studio, my bartending at Leslie-Lohman openings (which led to a modeling gig), and my drawing "Bi-Butterfly" being in the Leslie-Lohman exhibit, "Queer Art and the Church".

 Some of you might be thinking that with the way I feel about the porn industry now that this might be a hypocritical move.
 Trust me, it's not.
 For despite what I think of the porn industry, I'm well aware that without it in my past, I would not be on the upward road I am presently on.
 So I have no qualms lending my support to a porn-related event when the big picture has it is being for a good cause.
 And that definitely includes a night like The Will Clark Show featuring Porno Bingo having The Rainbow Book Fair as a beneficiary.
 For The Rainbow Book Fair is how I've gotten my name to some gay publishers as well as how I became a model for Next Door Magazine that year.
 You see, I always look at the big picture, and take note of how wide that ripple has spread from that one little drop into a pond.